uesp/uesp-gamemap/public/assets/help.md

 See the [UESPWiki:Maps](https://en.uesp.net/wiki/UESPWiki:Maps) on our wiki for more info, or use the [Feedback Page](https://en.uesp.net/wiki/UESPWiki_talk:Maps) to discuss the map or to ask questions.

+##### Quick Tips

+- Some locations will take you to other maps when you click on them, this is indicated by a ( <i class="material-icons tiny">open_in_browser</i> ) icon in the tooltip.
+- You can click the map name in the watermark at the bottom of the screen to reset the map back to its default state.
+- You can ctrl-click a location to see more info about it, even if it takes you elsewhere normally.
+- If you have editing permissions, you can shift-click a location to edit it.
+- If you want to hide all UI temporarily, you can press the ``Insert`` key to toggle the UI.

 ##### Map Navigation

 This section describes how to navigate around the gamemap's map/world.